Home

 Spearhead Huts Macbeth Hut Project

-In 2019, the Spearhead Huts Society successfully opened the Kees and Claire Memorial Hut, the first of three planned huts on the legendary Spearhead Traverse.
+In 2019, the Spearhead Huts Society successfully opened the Kees and Claire Memorial Hut, the first of three planned huts on the legendary Spearhead Traverse in British Columbia’s Coast Range.
 The next step in their vision is the Macbeth Hut.
-At the approximate midpoint of the Spearhead Traverse, Macbeth will be the second of the three huts.
-Located on Mount Macbeth, the hut will offer… Read More
+Sitting roughly halfway along the traverse, Macbeth will be the second of the three huts in the series.
+Tucked onto… Read More

 bc film festival promo